Illonyx/YatzySheetManager/README.md

 It is possible to consult info about the players and their scores.

 Future improvements :
- - Some filters will be available to allow a better selection of the games
+ - Some filters will be available to allow a better selection of the games : year, players in the game
+ - Sheets which have a loading problem will be accessible in a modal

 ### Global stats Tab